Join The Club

 It’s said by some that Llubljana is a marriage between Vienna and Prague, with an Italian lover.
 With its turbulent past, and influences from the Romans, Medieval and Ottoman Empire, it’s not a surprise that its’ rich tapestry remains vibrantly alive today.
 Around every corner and in every square in Llubljana is a reminder to those who have visited, conquered and fallen in love here.
 All the squares tell a story, with their statues of Napoleon, Adam and Eve, and Slovenia’s most revered poet France Preseren (1800-1849) serenading his muse.
 Even one of the 3 bridges is lined with engraved padlocks left by couples who have thrown the keys into the river as a symbol of their everlasting love.

-Café society is a way of life in Llubljana, and cocktails and dining in the many restaurants along the river is a favourite pre-occupation.
+Café society is a way of life in Llubljana, and cocktails and dining in the many restaurants along the river is a favourite past -time.
 Where Summer evenings comfortably top the high 20’s, the charming characteristics of this relaxed city favour al fresco dining, expecially with the views that riverside dining provide.
 Many cocktail bars and restaurants play boogie woogie jazz and Dixieland to inject even more laid back sophistication to the setting.

 The fortress perched on the top of the hill is one of the must see places to get an amazing bird’s eye view of the spectacular architecture of this city.
 The funicular regularly runs to take you to the top, or for the more cardio inclined, you can climb up the hill on foot.
 There is also a tourist train that runs 20 minutes past the hour from the castle, down to the centre on Streliskar Street.
 Built in the 15th Century, its’ main purpose was to defend against the numerous Turkish invasions of the 15th and 16th Century.
 The castle courtyard has a restaurant and café, that lets you take a breath ( if you walked up the hill) and browse the art exhibitions that take place here and in the castle turrets for free.
 Guided tours run regularly throughout the day until late September to find out about the history of the castle, and during the Summer Season open-air concerts, movie screenings and Medieval Days frequently take place.